randychilau/gatsby-no-trailing-slash-github-pages/README.md

 code notes:

 - ![enter image description here](https://i.ibb.co/7pgQwQC/code6.png)

   Here is where we build the sitemap page.
 You can see the [repo example](https://randychilau.github.io/gatsby-no-trailing-slash-github-pages/sitemap-0.xml).

+- You will see the home page / domain name in the sitemap with a trailing slash (e.g. `http://www.your-domain-name.com/`).
+There is no setting to remove the trailing slash for this item, but it is insignificant to SEO and Google and does not impact anything.
+  > Trailing slashes after the domain name don’t matter
+  > `domain.com` = `domain.com/` These URLs are treated exactly the same and it doesn’t matter which version you use. ([source](https://ahrefs.com/blog/trailing-slash/))

+> confirmed by Google Search Advocate [John Mueller](https://developers.google.com/search/blog/authors/john-mueller) in this [post](https://johnmu.com/trailing-slash-or-not/))

 ---